Two Princes: How a secret meeting signaled the UAE’s pull in Trump’s D.C.

 A month later, in July, Broidy sent George Nader a spreadsheet outlining a proposed $12.7 million campaign against Qatar and the Muslim Brotherhood.
 And between 2017 and March of this year, Broidy gave $600,000 to members of Congress backing anti-Qatar legislation.
 In October, Broidy helped arrange another anti-Qatar conference at the Hudson Institute in D.C., featuring a keynote by Steve Bannon.

-The UAE’s payments for the Broidy-Nader work were designed to obscure the origin of the funds.
+The payments for Broidy’s influence efforts took a circuitous route.
 As the AP discovered, a Nader company in the UAE sent two payments totaling $2.5 million to Xiemen Investments Limited, a Canadian company belonging to a friend of Broidy, in April 2017.
 From there it entered a Broidy bank account in L.A.
+The source of Nader’s funds remains unknown.

-Still, neither Nader nor Broidy registered under FARA as UAE or Saudi lobbyists.
-Violating the federal law carries a maximum fine of $10,000 or up to five years in prison.
+Broidy maintains that he was not working under the direction of a foreign government, and that therefore he had no obligation to register with the U.S. government under the Foreign Agents Registration Act.
+The federal law requires lobbyists to disclose their ties and certain political activities if they are paid or even merely directed by foreign interests to influence policy.
+Violating FARA carries a maximum fine of $10,000 or up to five years in prison.
 Mike Flynn, Paul Manafort, and Rick Gates all failed to register under FARA, only doing so retroactively.
 Last month, campaign consultant Sam Patten pleaded guilty to acting as an unregistered foreign agent during the election, paying $50,000 in cash from an unidentified Ukrainian oligarch to the Trump inauguration committee, for which Broidy was vice chairman.

-Broidy’s activities in 2017 suggest that in addition to the Prince-Dmitriev introduction in the Seychelles, MBZ was already strategizing the anti-Qatar campaign before and during the meeting, with the idea of using Nader and Prince to get to the president’s inner circle and members of Congress.

 Tom Barrack, the prince-linked donor who helped keep Jared Kushner out of bankruptcy

-Note: Editor’s note: This story has been updated to reflect the subsequent division and sale of the Palm Beach estate.
-An earlier version of this story also contained several inaccuracies regarding Elliott Broidy which have been corrected and/or clarified.
-They are: